 - When the oven's preheated up to 200℃/392℉/gas mark 6, put the cake back in the oven and bake for a further 7-8 minutes until the top is a rich, golden brown.

-- Remove the cake from the oven and allow it to cool inside it's tin for 15 minutes.
-Using a knife or offset spatula, run it alongside the edge of the cake to release it from the tin.
+- Using a knife or offset spatula, run it alongside the edge of the cake to release it from the tin.

 - Unbuckle the springform tin and remove the collar.
 Allow the cake to cool down to room temperature before slicing.